Guide to Venice Beach, Los Angeles

 Kassi Venice Beach | Hotel Erwin, 1697 Pacific Ave

 A very Californian rooftop bar with a dash of Greek style on the 7th level of the Hotel Erwin, Kassi’s open air sundrenched deck offers lovely views of Venice Beach and the Pacific Ocean.
-With northern vistas stretching from Santa Monica to the Hollywood Hills, it’s also a great place for watching planes landing and taking off from LAX to the south.
-It’s a very popular spot (and more so on weekends), so reservations are recommended.
+With northern vistas stretching from the Santa Monica Mountains to the Hollywood Hills, and south to South Bay, it’s also a great place for watching planes landing and taking off from LAX.
+There’s cocktails on draft, Greek wines and snacky Greek delights including flatbread, dips and meat skewers.
+DJ’s play on weekends, it’s a very popular spot (and more so on weekends), so reservations are recommended.
 Kassi Venice Beach

 Venice Beach Wines | 529 Rose Avenue